 Memory loss is a common symptom during perimenopause.

-Many women find themselves misplacing objects or forgetting names and appointments.
+Many women, myself included, find themselves misplacing objects or forgetting names and appointments.
 But usually, these kinds of memory issues will resolve themselves once menopause is complete.
+There is a connection between menopause and memory loss which most women in perimenopause suffer from.

-That being said, if you’re concerned about memory loss, speak to your doctor.
+That being said, if you’re concerned about loss of memory, speak to your doctor.
 They can help you to identify the reasons behind your issues and tailor a treatment plan for you.

 Reference: